ChuanHong/Phase2DataRPackage/README.md

 # 4CE Phase 2 Data Pre-Processing Overview

-Every 4CE consortium Phase 2 project will be associated with 3 separate GitHub repositories.
-One will contain the R code to implement the analysis, and two will be used to store and organize the results from the analyses.
-The repositories will be named according to this convention:

-`Phase2[PROJECT_NAME]RPackage`: the repository that will contain the R code to run the project's analytics

-`Phase2[PROJECT_NAME]ResultsPerSite`: the repository where site-level data will be submitted

-`Phase2[PROJECT_NAME]AggregateResultsPerCountry`: the repository where country-level data will be stored
+The Phase 2 Data Pre-Processing is recommended for all sites before running the 4CE consortium Phase 2 project.
+The Phase 2 Data Pre-Processing consists of two parts: quality control and data cleaning.

 ## Quality Control for Phase 2 Data

-The R library (`FourCePhase2Data`) in this repository contains functions that compare conduct quality control for the Phase 2 Data: comparing the summary statistics obtained from patient level Phase 2 data and the aggregated data from from Phase1.1.
+The R library (`FourCePhase2Data`) in this repository contains functions that compare conduct quality control for the Phase 2 Data:
+*1. comparing the summary statistics obtained from patient level Phase 2 data and the aggregated data from from Phase1.1.
+*2. comparing the number of patients across different fields *3. testing for lab unit issues
+*4. generate a word file for QC report

 To get started, run the Docker container (https://github.com/covidclinical/Phase2.0_Docker_Analysis).